-Imagine this: it’s the end of the fiscal year and you’re pulling ATS reports in effort to make smarter, more strategic budget decisions for the upcoming year.
-You look at the really big spreadsheet in front of you, sort the data, and begin to analyze where your hires came from.
-Armed with numbers and percentages, you allocate dollars to job boards, social media, employee referral bonuses, agencies, and maybe even radio and billboards.
+Imagine you’re pulling ATS reports at the end of the fiscal year to help you decide on a wiser, more strategic budget for the next year.
+You arrange the data on the enormous spreadsheet in front of you as you take a look at it and start to consider where your hires come from.
+You allocate money for job boards, social media, employee referral bonuses, agencies, and possibly even radio and billboards using numbers and percentages.

 But do all of these dollars add up and make sense?